Albuquerque Academy: Science Building

-The Science Building sits across a brick plaza from the Library.
-It houses the majority of the Academy's science classrooms, labs, and faculty, as well as some teachers from other departments.
-The building is made up of two classroom wings and two laboratory wings grouped around a square central courtyard, which includes a small pond, containing some small fish and aquatic pond snails.
+The Science Building is across a brick plaza from the Library.
+It houses the majority of the academy's science classrooms, labs, and faculty, as well as some teachers from other departments.
 The main foyer houses a large Foucault pendulum.
 (Another smaller pendulum is located in Brown Hall on the East Campus).
 The Science Building was also designed by Howe and opened at the same time as the Library.
-It is adjacent to the Desert Oasis Teaching (DOT) Gardens, a resource that serves students and the community.
+It is adjacent to the Desert Oasis Teaching (DOT) Gardens.

 East Campus

-The East Campus currently is home to grades 8-12.
-It includes the Academy's four original buildings, all grouped around a central quad: McKinnon Hall (formerly North Hall, the 8-9 classroom building), Brown Hall (the 10-12 classroom building), the Administration Building, and the gymnasium-dining hall complex.
+The East Campus houses grades 8–12.
+It includes the academy's four original buildings, all grouped around a central quad: McKinnon Hall (formerly North Hall, the 8-9 classroom building), Brown Hall (the 10-12 classroom building), the Administration Building, and the gymnasium-dining hall complex.
 All were designed by Edward O. Holien of Holien and Buckley and completed in 1965.
 Also on the East Campus is the Simms Center for the Performing Arts, designed by George Pearl, completed in 1975, and remodeled in 2000; and the Music Building, designed by Bill Sabatini of Dekker/Perich/Sabatini and completed in 1996.

 Athletic facilities

-The Academy's largest sports facilities are the Athletic Field (used for football and soccer games and track and field meets), the East Campus Gym (basketball and volleyball), and the Natatorium (swimming and diving).
-There are also several soccer, baseball, and softball fields, a 16-court tennis complex, a cross country course, a weight room, and basketball courts.
-The Experiential Education department also constructed a pump (bicycle) track used by the summer program, PE classes, and Ex Ed students on the east end of campus.
+The academy's sports facilities are the athletic field (used for football and soccer games and track and field meets), the East Campus Gym (basketball and volleyball), and the Natatorium (swimming and diving).
+There are several soccer, baseball, and softball fields, a tennis complex, a cross country course, a weight room, and basketball courts.

-Experiential education

-The Academy curriculum includes a significant experiential education component, part of which involves outdoor activities such as backpacking, rock climbing, and canoeing.
-The school's 270-acre (1.1 km2) tract in Bear Canyon is used for this purpose; trips also take place in areas throughout the state.
-The sixth-grade students take an overnight trip in Bear Canyon and go on day trips.
-The seventh graders go to Bear Canyon for four days and three nights.
-The eight graders go on a half-week retreat together at the beginning of the year, and the ninth graders go on small-group remote backpacking trips in a regional wilderness area.
-The 10-12 students may take classes in outdoor leadership as well as kayaking, climbing, and mountain biking.